ThomasBeckham/imgur-album-downloader/readme.md

 This is a simple Python script that contains a class and command line interface that allows you to download ann images at full resolution in an imgur album, all at once.

+Modified for downloading things from the 2b2t reddit

 ## Requirements

 Python >= 3.3